cwt2020/csgo-lense/README.md

 How it works:

   Using WINAPI to create a window that is inactive and your mouse passes through.
-  The program then screen captures the csgo window and creates barrel effect.
+  The program then screen captures the csgo window and creates zoom effect.
 There is no dll injection and little chance that VAC or Overwatch chould detect this as any kind of hack.
 Remember use at your own risk.

 Please update me with your experiences.
-I would like to develope this further, add options, suggestions welcome!
+I would like to develope this further, add options, and custom crosshair selector.
+Suggestions welcome!